redblade/confservicedss/README.md

 docker run -v $(pwd):/var/tmp --env-file doc/env/confservicedss.env -p8080:8080 confservicedss
 ```

-Once ConfServiceDSS is started the first time, load the basic configuration data (eg. dump_base.sql, dump_kind.sql or any other SQL).
-A security table (db_lock) needs to be dropped before overriding the data, for safety reason.
+Once ConfServiceDSS is started the first time, load the basic configuration data (eg. dump_base.sql, dump_kind.sql or any other SQL) into the DB, otherwise there will be no configuration, not even a user defined.
+To load a SQL script, a security table (db_lock) needs first to be dropped, it is used as a safety measure to avoid unwanted overwrites.
 An example is provided below:

 ```